 Wet foods will also help in eliminating dry skin in dogs that may lead to shedding.

 It cannot be emphasized enough that you need to always make sure that your pup is well fed and has drinking water.
 This is especially during hot weather when your dog may suffer dehydration.
-This will in return cause dry skin and thus shedding short hair.
+This will in return cause dry skin and thus shed short hair.

 Always leave him a clean bowl of water every few hours to quench his thirst.